-Old Phillips 66 gas station museum in Massena, Iowa on the north
+Old Phillips 66 Gas Station in Massena, Iowa

 Click vintage images for a larger version